01-edu/public/subjects/devops/merge_two/README.md

 ### Instructions

 Create a file `merge_two.py` which will have a function named `merge_two()`.
-This function will accept two dictionaries and return a third one which will be the merge of the two inputs.
+This function will accept two dictionaries, create a third one which will be the merge of the two inputs and return it as a serialized JSON string.

 Here is the prototype of the function: